Garbage Pail Kids: School ban

-Mexico ban
+Mexican ban

-Since 1988, any export and import of Garbage Pail Kids is banned on Mexico due to the approval of a reform to the Export and Import Law, banning all representations of minors "in a degrading or ridiculous manner, in attitudes of incitement to violence, self-destruction or in any other form of behavior antisocial", citing Garbage Pail Kids as an example.
+Since 1988, any export and import of Garbage Pail Kids is banned in Mexico due to the approval of a reform to the Export and Import Law, banning all representations of minors "in a degrading or ridiculous manner, in attitudes of incitement to violence, self-destruction or in any other form of antisocial behavior", citing Garbage Pail Kids as an example.

+They are also prohibited from being imported into Australia.

 Trademark infringement lawsuit

 Topps was sued by the rightsholders of Cabbage Patch Kids, Original Appalachian Artworks, for trademark infringement.
 As part of the out-of-court settlement, Topps agreed to modify the appearance of the Garbage Pail Kids to remove the resemblance between the characters and to change the logo design.
-Production of the cards themselves continued, but by 1988 sales had dwindled and a planned Series 16 was never produced.
+Production of the cards themselves continued, but by 1988, sales had dwindled and a planned Series 16 was never produced.

 BTS Bruisers

-In March 2021, Topps released a sticker card depicting a Whac-A-Mole game with members of K-pop group BTS being severely beaten with a Grammy award.
+In March 2021, Topps released a sticker card depicting a Whac-A-Mole game with members of K-pop band BTS being severely beaten with a Grammy Award.
 After public backlash due to the card's perceived anti-Asian tone, the company apologized and withdrew the card.